subramanya/AEM-archetype-20/README.md

 We get below error:
 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-archetype-plugin:3.1.0:generate (default-cli) on project standalone-pom: The desired archetype does not exist (com.adobe.granite.archetypes:aem-project-archetype:20-SNAPSHOT)

-Reson either missing adobe public repository entries in settings.xml file or maven not reading the settings.xml file entries
+Reason either missing adobe public repository entries in settings.xml file or maven not reading the settings.xml file entries
 *************************************************************************************************************************

 FIX for this issue:--------